mmistakes/minimal-mistakes/_posts/2019-10-27-anatomy-optimization-modeling.md

 The first argument of the `LpProblem` function is the name of our problem.
 The second is the type of optimization we want to perform, Maximization or Minimization.
 In this case we are wanting to maximize revenue so we use the argument value of `LpMaximize`.
 If we wanted to minimize we could have used the `LpMinimize` value.

-Now let's create some decision variables to represent how many burgers and tacos we are going to bring on our food cart.
+Now let's create some decision variables to represent how many burgers and tacos we are going to bring on our food truck.
 We do this by using the `LpDecision` function.

 ```python